RobSullivan/pmc-ref/CONTRIBUTING.md

 ####Set up####

 pmc-ref requires [Node.js](https://nodejs.org/download/) and [MongoDB](http://www.mongodb.org/downloads).
-Latest versions of both are being used (they are Node X and Mongo 3.2)
+Latest versions of both are being used (they are Node 4 and Mongo 3.2)

 ####Loading test data into MongoDB####